Skip to main content

 participated in a home visiting program

-Access to a good-paying job and financial stability has a ripple effect, enabling a family to support their children’s success in school, save for the future and access quality healthcare.
-We lead and invest in programs that make better jobs, less debt and higher savings a reality for more North Texans.
+Access to financial stability improves every part of a person’s life, enabling them to support their children’s success in school, save for the future and access quality healthcare.
+Our programs and partnerships enable workers to access new job opportunities, save money, avoid debt and set their kids on a course for college.

 Pathways to Work

-This workforce development program, facilitated in partnership with 36 community organizations, gives hardworking North Texans the training necessary to secure jobs in IT, healthcare and more.
+This impactful workforce development program unites 36 community partners to connect hardworking North Texans with the training necessary to move into careers in IT, healthcare and other growing fields.

 Individuals